Author: Jamie Lewis – PGA Teaching Professional

 They have a red-hot face for a reason … you guessed it, the Stealth drivers by TaylorMade can provide the distance you seek with their innovative 60x Carbon Twist Face which replaces the market trend towards titanium.

-New for 2022, TaylorMade revamped an old concept and improved on it to provide a family of drivers that look good, feel good, and are easy to swing.
+New in 2022, TaylorMade revamped an old concept and improved on it to provide a family of drivers that look good, feel good, and are easy to swing.
 For the average player, this is a great option to get ball speed up and reach a little further on the fairway.

 Forgive me in advance, you’re going to see the words, “face”, “ball speed”, and “distance” over, and over, and over again… if anything, it’s a big compliment!